-Having obtained a model, it is often useful to scale the variables by introducing dimension-free variables.
-Such a procedure can often simplify the equations for a system by reducing the number of parameters and reveal interesting properties of the model.
-Scaling can also improve the numerical conditioning of the model to allow faster and more accurate simulations.
+When deriving a model, it is often useful to introduce dimension-free variables.
+Such a procedure can often simplify the equations for a system by reducing the number of parameters.
+It can also reveal interesting properties of the model.
+It is also useful to normalize variables by scaling to improve numerics and allow faster and more accurate simulations.